 You can also include it in your Mezze Platter or use a thinner version for salad dressings.

-It will last 4-5 days in the refrigerator when stored in an air tight container.
+This hummus will last 4-5 days in the refrigerator when stored in an air-tight container.

-You can freeze black bean hummus for up to a month.
+You can freeze it for up to a month.
 Make the hummus and bring to room temperature before storing it in an airtight, freezer-safe container.